-Excluding vehicle registrations and driver's licences. there are about 2 million state government business licences currently on issue.

-impose standards on businesses and professions.
+Excluding vehicle registrations and driver's licences, there are about 2 million state government business licences currently on issue.
+Governments use licences to impose standards on businesses and professions.
 Occupational licences are required for professions where there is significant risk of harm to the community, environment or economy if people do not have the training or experience needed to do their job properly.
 A licence may impose minimum standards or training requirements on practitioners, or protect consumers or workers by preventing low quality or dangerous goods and services from entering the market.

 Business licences also enable consumers to obtain information about a supplier or product.
-F example, household electrical appliances must be approved by an Australian regulatory author before sale, so that consumers know appliances comply with standard specifications and tests for electrical safety.
-Approved electrical appliances display a certified mark, and consumers and retailers can check online whether this is valid.11 bodies.
-ERA analysis - agency qu Ahout 593 licensing sche uestionnaire responses.
-This figure includes licensing schemes that are contained in state governmen mes are contained in state government legislation and administered by state government bodies questionnaire responses and State Law Publisher online legislation database.
+For example, household electrical appliances must be approved by an Australian regulatory authority before sale, so that consumers know appliances comply with standard specifications and tests for electrical safety.
+Approved electrical appliances display a certified mark, and consumers and retailers can check online whether this is valid.

-However, sometimes the regulation that a government intended to be a benefit for the community can turn out to be a liability.1 Regulatory failure occurs when the costs of a business licensing scheme outweigh its benefits.
+However, sometimes the regulation that a government intended to be a benefit for the community can turn out to be a liability.
+Regulatory failure occurs when the costs of a business licensing scheme outweigh its benefits.
 The persistence of unnecessary, ineffective or poorly administered business licensing schemes causes costs that are difficult to quantify and often not visible to the public.